updated June 27, 2022

 Important: A woman is allowed to breastfeed her child in public everywhere in Switzerland!

 Depending on the region and structure, you will find people who are also trained in breastfeeding counseling.
 In Geneva IMAD, Portal Enfance et maternité is responsable for the parent-children consultations.
+But not all staff is trained in breastfeeding.

 Information for fathers